Font Loading & Delivery Strategies: Technical Blueprint for Performance & Typography

 Caching & Edge Delivery

-• CDN: Enable Brotli/Gzip fallback for legacy proxies
+• CDN: Enable Brotli/Gzip fallback for legacy proxies; serve from an edge close to your audience

-• Impact: 0ms network latency for returning visitors
+• Impact: Near-zero network latency for returning first-party visitors; full transfer cost on every new origin

 Auditing, Monitoring & Future Standards